Sheikh Rashid urges lawmakers to bring no-confidence motion against NA speaker

 Pakistan

-During his interaction with reporters, the former federal minister pointed out that even drug dealers were not caught in a way lawmakers were caught from the parliament while reiterating his earlier statement of a 'new set-up' by Sept 30.
+During his interaction with reporters, the former federal minister pointed out that even drug dealers were not caught the way lawmakers were arrested in parliament while reiterating his earlier statement of a 'new set-up' by Sept 30.

 He hit out at the government for inflated power bills and making life miserable for poor people.

-He demanded the release of labourers from May 9 cases while regretting that his friends for forty years turned against him.
+He demanded the release of labourers allegedly involved in May 9 cases.
+He regretted that his friends for 40 years turned against him.

 Besides, he avoided answering questions regarding KP CM Ali Amin Gandapur's remarks on getting former premier Imran Khan out of jail by himself.